excelsior-oss/excelsior-jet-maven-plugin/README.md

 ## Release Notes

+Version 1.2.0 (08-May-2018)

+`<pdb>` configuration section introduced to control the location of the Project Database (PDB).
+PDB is used for incremental compilation: once a full build succeeds, only the changed project dependencies are recompiled during the subsequent builds.
+The configuration, as well as the incremental compilation feature, are available only for Excelsior JET 15 and above, and only for targets other than 32-bit x86.
+This release of the plugin places the PDB outside of the build directory by default to enable incremental compilation even for clean builds.
+In addition, this version of the plugin also introduces the `jet:clean`  task for cleaning the PDB.

+Version 1.1.3 (20-Apr-2018)

+Filter `pom` dependencies (issue #69).

 Version 1.1.2 (26-Oct-2017)

-Fix for `NullPointerException` when a shortcut with no icon is used for Excelsior Installer backend (issue #62)
+Fix for `NullPointerException` when a shortcut with no icon is used for Excelsior Installer backend (issue (#62)[https://github.com/excelsior-oss/excelsior-jet-maven-plugin/issues/62])

 Version 1.1.0 (07-Jul-2017)